JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 These are a collection of **finance related posts/sites** that have been somehow interesting for me to read:

-* https://dividendsandincome.com/author/dave-van-knapp/ - Interesting story about someone who made a one time investment 15y+ ago
+* https://dividendsandincome.com/author/dave-van-knapp/ - Interesting story about someone who made a one time investment 15y+ ago (Dave)
 * https://dividendsandincome.com/2024/04/08/how-my-dividend-growth-portfolios-income-keeps-expanding/

 * https://engineeredportfolio.com/